 School Choice.
 You want to attend your local state school if at all possible.
 Don’t go in for expensive out-of-state, out-of-country, or private schools.
 This is one of the most important decisions you can make with respect to your financial future.
 Attend the least expensive school you can.

 Frugal Living.
-I know one vet who bought a brand new car during vet school and just added it to his student loans, which totaled more than $200k by graduation.
+I know one vet who brought a brand new car during vet school and just added it to his student loans, which totaled more than $200k by graduation in 2001.
 That is unacceptable.
 You need to live a frugal life- which does not mean a life devoid of all pleasures.
 Believe it or not, you can have a great life without spending more than all the money you have.
 And you can get a great education at a fair price.

 Avoid Interest.
 When it is working for you, compound interest is amazing.
 However, if you are taking out a loan you have to pay back, compound interest is the worst.
 You need to make sure loans you take minimize your interest as much as possible.
 Ideally, you should find loans which have the interest taken care of.
 If you take loans which immediately begin to accumulate interest, you will be much worse off after four years in vet school.
 Maybe even family can give you low-interest loans.
 Whatever you can do to minimize accruing interest you should do.